NANOGrav 15-year gravitational-wave signals from binary supermassive black-holes seeded by primordial black holes, and implications for the origins of Little Red Dots: Method

 with the halo mass $M$.
 Here, $\Omega_M(z)$ is the matter density parameter at a redshift $z$, and $\Delta_c(z)=18\pi^2+82[\Omega_M(z)-1]-39[\Omega_M(z)-1]^2$ is the virial overdensity.
 Using this relation, the BH merger rate $R_{\rm BH}$ can be written as

+We compute the merger rate based on the Extended Press–Schechter (EPS) formalism.
+The EPS framework depends on the halo mass function and its time evolution, and is known to tend to underestimate halo masses at high redshift.
+However, since mergers at $z \sim \mathcal{O}(1)$ are dominant in this study, the impact of these uncertainties on our final results is expected to be small.
+We also assume that SMBHs formed from PBHs follow the BH–halo mass relation~\cite{Barkana:2000fd,Wyithe:2002ep}; however, the validity of this assumption is not necessarily well established.
+In the case of PBH seed origins, the evolution may differ from that in standard galaxy formation scenarios, which could introduce uncertainties in the normalization and mass dependence of the scaling relation.
+These differences can directly affect the estimated BH merger rate and, consequently, the amplitude of the GWB.
 The coefficient $C_{\rm BH}$, originally introduced in~\cite{Ellis:2023owy}, represents the probability that BHs merge when their host halos merge.
 In this work, however, it is treated as a fitting parameter, since our aim is to incorporate the contribution of the SMBHs grown from the PBH seeds into the results of the numerical simulation.
 The quantity ${\rm d} p/{\rm d}t{\rm d}M_2$ denotes the probability, within the EPS formalism, that a halo of mass $M_1$ merges with another halo of mass $M_2$ to form a halo of total mass $M_f = M_1 + M_2$ per unit time at a given redshift.
 It is given by

 Here, $\sigma(M)^2$ is the variance of density fluctuations on the mass scale $M$, and $\delta_c(z)$ is the critical density contrast for collapse, approximated by $\delta_c(z) \simeq 1.686/D(z)$, with $D(z)$ being the linear growth function~\cite{Dodelson:2003ft}.
 Finally, ${\rm d} n/{\rm d} m(m, t)$ represents the BH mass function.
 In this study, the BH mass function is constructed from the EPS-based BH mass function, supplemented by an additional contribution from the SMBHs formed through the growth of the PBH seeds.